Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/getting-started/source-code-installation/readme.md

 generation uses Api Model JSON file to understand the structure that it uses to generate data access code.
-Code generation also depends on the DatabaseViews.generated.json which is generated one time using the "EdFi\_Ods\_Empty" database and subsequently provided by the source code repository.
+Code generation also depends on the DatabaseViews.generated.json which is generated one time using the `EdFi_Ods_Empty` database and subsequently provided by the source code repository.

 ```mermaid